bob8whiskey/bob8whiskey.github.io/_posts/2018-02-08-sampling-ireland-2.md

 I let these drams sit for 10-15 minutes to come back to room temperature and oxidate a bit.

 Lagavulin Distiller's - Yum!
-This is better than the first time I had it the other night.
+This is a lot better than the first time I had it the other night.
 I'm getting more complexity now like the Laga16 but with a nice sweetness.
 The finish seems longer than the standard Laga16 and the sherry sweetness is very pleasant.
-Damn, this is a nice dram... wait, I'm supposed to be sampling Irish whiskies?
+Damn, this is a nice dram... wait, this isn't Islay week?

 Redbreast 12 - Also yum!
 The mouth feel is back to normal and I'm getting that complex Irish flavor that I loved the first time.
 I don't notice much of a difference from the first time I tried it and still really dig it.
 Sipping on this after the Lagavulin was interesting... the sweet notes of the Laga left over on my tongue seemed to be triggered by this to create extra sweetness and tongue tingling.